jpskenn/Nora/README.md

 ---

 Nora is a narrow pitch 65% keyboard with Choc(v1) low profile switches.
+Key pitch is designed for MBK or smaller keycaps.
 5 * 16 keys, plus one column to normal 60% keyboards, in 60% case.

 It has symmetrical gapless R1-R2 rows like [Jones](https://github.com/jpskenn/Jones), with Cherry's 1800 stile arrow keys and numeric pad.